andykswong/mugl/README.md

 ## Overview

 `mugl` is a minimalistic WebGL 3D rendering library that allows you to run the same 3D app on both JavaScript and WebAssembly (WASM) environments using portable [TypeScript](https://www.typescriptlang.org/) / [AssemblyScript](https://www.assemblyscript.org/) code.
+It runs on any modern web browser and mobile via React Native.

 The core `mugl` library provides a simple, modern [WebGPU](https://gpuweb.github.io/gpuweb/)-style [API](./src/common/device/device/index.d.ts) abstraction layer that removes the verbosity and state management aspect of WebGL.
 There are several backend implementation of the API ([see usage here](#usage)):
 1. **Default WebGL backend (```getGLDevice```)**: Full-featured backend implementation on top of WebGL 1.0 / 2.0.